redhat-apac-stp/rosa-with-aws-transit-gateway/README.md

 	ssh -i "/path/to/bastion-rsa-key.pem" ec2-user@ip-address-of-ec2-instance

-15. Logout and install a multi-AZ ROSA STS cluster using the CIDR block for the ROSA VPC and subnets which can be gleaned from EC2 Global View
+15. Logout and install a multi-AZ ROSA STS cluster using the CIDR block for the ROSA VPC and subnets as reported in the EC2 Global View